mikerochip/ergonomic-cpp/README.md

 ## Python

+Python is a dependency for Conan.
 Managing Python installations is a massive pain.
 I used 3.10.2 for this project.

 1. Install pyenv or pyenv-win
    * Mac: ```brew install pyenv```